Shreyash1799/Virtual-voice-assistant/README.md

 It is activated when given the command “Hi Jarvis”

-After receiving the command the assistant will greet you with Good morning, Good afternoon, Good evening or Good night depending on the time in computer.
+After receiving the command the assistant will greet you which can be Good morning, Good afternoon, Good evening or Good night depending on the time in computer.

 We can give many commands like-